swiss-seismological-service/scrtdd/README.md

 [info] xcorr on theoretical picks 15577/40361 (P 58%, S 42%) success 15% (2313/15577).
 Successful P 7% (671/9083).
 Successful S 25% (1642/6494)
 ```

-We can see that the statistics are broken down in actual picks and theoretical picks.
-This is because scrtdd computes theoretical picks so that they can be used in cross-correlation.
-If the resulting correlation coefficient is good enough the result is used in the double-difference system inversion.
-This is especially useful to increase the number of observations in real-time when automatic origins have only few automatic picks/phases.
-A new pick is also created and added to the relocated origin when the cross-correlation results are good enough.
+The statistics are broken down in actual picks and theoretical picks.
+This is because scrtdd computes theoretical picks that are cross-correlated together with detected picks.
+This is useful to increase the number of double-difference observations.
+See "Phase update" paragraph for details.

 ### 3.2 Eval-xcorr command